 - Bananas, Apples and Oranges are all such basics from childhood but sometimes it is this “simple nutrition” approach that can work best.
 They are accessible, familiar, come in their own compostable “food wrapper” and each one individually offer a wonderful multi-sensory eating experience.

 - Eggs are one of those foods that offer so much ‘bang for their buck’.
 They are such an affordable, quick and easy form of nourishment.
 Eggs are full of natural umami so are packed with natural flavour.
 This means they offer instant satiety as well as being a great source of protein and fat.
 Eggs are considered a complete protein as they include all the essential amino acids: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.
 Taking just one of these as an example, leucine is super for stimulating energy making eggs an ideal breakfast food or as a mid morning snack.
-Egg also contain Vitamin B which helps enzymes perform there digestive processes.
+Egg also contain Vitamin B which helps enzymes perform their digestive processes.
+Eggs are also a good source of Omega 3 and can also be fortified with DHA and EPA.
+These really do make eggs one of those good mood foods.

 - Lentils are another super legume to include in a simple approach to fuelling yourself for wellness.
 They are again a sustainable plant-based source of slow release energy and are packed with minerals like managese, folate and iron.
 Manganese helps the body form connective tissue, bones, blood clotting factors, and sex hormones.
 It also plays a role in fat and carbohydrate metabolism, calcium absorption, and blood sugar regulation.
 Manganese is also necessary for normal brain and nerve function.
 Creating a simple batch of dhal from lentils is a great way to nourish yourself.
 Cook a batch of this flavourful, gently spiced, creamy deliciousness that is full of comfort and warmth and then freeze it in small batches.
 Defrost and re-heat for a quick lunch or snack or as a main course accompaniment.